 Our impressions come from breathtaking photographs in magazines and fascinating online tours.
-We’ve seen movies set in these impossibly beautiful locations and heard news reports on their impending demise.
+We have seen movies set in these impossibly beautiful locations and heard news reports on their impending demise.

-Very few of us will ever travel through the veil of vast distance into the layers of the rainforests, but we’re enchanted by their lush mysteries.
+Very few of us will ever travel through the veil of vast distance into the layers of the rainforests, but we are enchanted by their lush mysteries.

 Are they really home to indigenous people untouched by our world?
 Are there medical cures in these ecosystems that could change our lives?
 Can we stop the destruction of these equatorial treasures?

 These are the kinds of questions that come to our minds on Rainforest Day.
 Observed annually on October 19, it is an opportunity to learn more about one of our planet’s least known natural resources.

 While it is impossible to determine the number of tribes that live deep in the rainforest, we know that their societies thrive in environments without formal government or basic infrastructure.

 They are called undiscovered people, and our curiosity about them poses obvious dangers to their existence.
 Our encroachment into their world seems inevitable.